ghunshoot/Yolo_Object_Detection/README.md

 $ ./darknet detect cfg/yolov3-tiny.cfg yolov3-tiny.weights data/dog.jpg
 ```

-### Installation for Linux with CPU
+### Installation for Linux with CPU (CUSTUM OBJECTS NOT SUPPORTED).
 Running Yolo-v3-tiny can be achieved only using OpenCV.

 We have to download yolov3-tiny weights.
 ```